-- 1. Clinical and educational work hours must be limited to no more than 80 hours per week, averaged over a four-week period, inclusive of all in-house clinical and educational activities, clinical work done from home, and all moonlighting. - 2.
-Residents must be scheduled for a minimum of 1 day in 7 free from all educational and clinical responsibilities, averaged over a 4-week period, inclusive of call.
-One day is defined as one continuous 24-hour period free from all clinical, educational, and administrative activities. - 3.
-Adequate time for rest and personal activities must be provided.
+- 1. Clinical and educational work hours must be limited to no more than 80 hours per week, averaged over a four-week period, inclusive of all in-house clinical and educational activities, clinical work done from home, and all moonlighting. - Residents must be scheduled for a minimum of 1 day in 7 free of clinical work and required education, averaged over a 4-week period, inclusive of call.
+One day is defined as one continuous 24-hour period free from all clinical, educational, and administrative activities.

+- 3. Adequate time for rest and personal activities must be provided.
 Residents should have 8 hours off between scheduled clinical work and education periods. - 4.
 Night float must occur within the context of the 80-hour and one-day-off-in-seven requirements.